 It continued to house the Ministry of Finance as recently as 1989, when they finally moved to an ugly modern building on the Seine called Bercy in the 12th arrondissement.

-14. The Louvre next to the famous Pont des Arts bridge
+14. The Louvre is next to the famous Pont des Arts bridge.

-The famous bridge of lovers everywhere, the Pont des Arts is just off of the Louvre Museum, off of the Cour Carrée (square courtyard).
+The famous bridge of lovers in Paris, the Pont des Arts is just off of the Louvre Museum, off of the Cour Carrée (square courtyard).
 While we don’t recommend you hang a padlock off this pedestriann bridge anymore, it does offer wonderful views vast expanse that is the Louvre.